runningdan/Support-Vector-Machine/README.md

 This library leverages the power of the SVM algorithm while only using Numpy as a dependency.
 Numpy is a python math library that contains functions to assist with scientific computing.

 ### Solving the SVM dual problem
 Below is the dual form of the SVM.
-This library is able to tackle this problem effienctly by utilizing the SMO algorithm.
+This library is able to tackle this problem efficiently by utilizing the SMO algorithm.

 ![svm diagram](https://i.stack.imgur.com/mDQfb.png "SVM")